oskarvid/Selma/docs/developer-instructions.md

   * bwa index on the fasta files

 ### Copy the reference files to TSD
-We suggest that you make a tar archive of the reference file directories before you upload them to TSD.
+A suggestion is that you make a `tar.gz` archive of the reference file directories before you upload them to TSD.
 ```bash
 cd /path/to/directory/with/hg38orb37
 tar -zcvf hg38.tar.gz hg38